-Use the ACL to control who can access your app's functionality
+Use the Access Control List (ACL) to control who can access your app's functionality

 How does it work?

-The ACL is a mapping of who has permission to execute an action in an Aragon app, and who can re-grant or revoke that permission.
-Most generally, an Entity can hold the permission to call a function protected by Role in an App, and this all is managed by a Manager, who can revoke or regrant that permission.
+The ACL essentially just contains a set of who has permission to execute an action in an Aragon app and who can re-grant or revoke that permission.
+Most generally, an Entity can hold the permission to call a function protected by Role in an App, and their permission is managed by a Manager, who can revoke or regrant that permission.

 Now let's say we have these 3 apps:

 - A Token Manager app, which represents BOB token holders and forwards all their intents to another app

 - A Voting app, which executes any arbitrary action after a voting of BOB token holders passes

 - A Finance app, which controls the funds of the organization

 With the simple mapping in the table above, we have done the following: